ZFGCCP/ZFGCBB-React/CONTRIBUTING.md

 - `Launch zfgc.com (production)`: Runs the application in production mode

 Both of these tasks will also run `corepack enable` and `yarn install` before running the application.
 So, you do not need to worry aobut that.
 See [.vscode/tasks.json](./.vscode/tasks.json) for more information.

+Now that you are ready, you can proceed to [Workflow - Typical Development Workflow](#workflow---typical-development-workflow) for more information.

 ##### VSCode - Using the devcontainer (optional)